 Update 11th March

-The Coal Authority have finished making good the mouth of the tunnel.
-They have erected a fence.
+The Coal Authority has finished making good the mouth of the tunnel.
+It has erected a fence.
 Later a grill will be placed over the entrance.

 Update 16th March